This post looks at space heaters, emergency heat options, and regular home heating systems for the chemically and mold-sensitive.

-Generally, space with fans are the most difficult here are some other options organised by type.
+Generally, space heaters with fans are the most difficult type for the chemically sensitive.

 This post contains affiliate links to products that I recommend.
 Upon purchase, I earn a small commission though at no extra cost to you.

-Optimus dish heater is one I have used before.
-Others very sensitive have found that this type of heater has very little to offgas and does not take a long time.
+The Optimus dish heater is one I have used before when I was highly sensitive.
+Others very sensitive folks have found that this type of heater has very little to offgas and does not take a long time.

 It does burn things if it is too close to objects and that is a risk.

 There are a number of brands selling similar dish-style heaters on Amazon.

 One super-sensitive person did well with this tripod infrared heater, another reader mentions that they did well with a refurbished option from sunheat.com, and another sensitive reader recommends the Ballu Infrared Space Heater.